dataloop-ai-apps/pipeline-templates/labeling_workflow/text_annotation_workflow/README.md

 [//]: # (For the complete documentation of the Active learning pipeline, please refer to)

 [//]: # (the [Active Learning Pipeline Documentation]&#40;https://dataloop.ai/docs/active-learning-pipeline&#41;)

-## Contributions, Bugs and Issues - How to Contribute

-We welcome anyone to help us improve this app.
-[Here's](../../CONTRIBUTING.md) a detailed instructions to help you open a bug or ask for a feature request.